 We design bespoke rodent and mice treatment programmes in accordance with all your personal requirements, the best practice codes and all legislation involved.
 As part of our mice control our pest experts always undertake a very thorough inspection, aiming to locate all possible nests and entry points to your home or business property.
 Thereafter, our mice catcher will assess the situation and decide what would be the most appropriate mice proofing measures, such as sealing of holes, gaps and cracks, proofing of doors and vents, etc… Gardening is also a good practice as tree trimming would prevent mice from climbing onto roofs, while cutting the grass low will expose any possible hideouts of mice and other rodents.

 Another important aspect of mice control is maintaining a good level of sanitation and housekeeping in your property.
 It is highly recommended that you remove all the available food sources and store them tightly sealed in containers.
 This simple measure may dramatically increase your chances of getting rid of the mice and prevent further infestations.
-In case that a mice population is already present, our pest technician will identify the problem and decide what type of growth deterrent and method to use.
-At this stage the mice removal and extermination techniques may involve selection of the most appropriate bait traps and their accurate placement, using rodenticides and various trapping solutions.
-Before choosing and implementing the best strategy for pest control we always put your safety first in our priority list.
-We can guarantee that all the methods and techniques for mice control that we use are fully-compliant with the pest legislation and the control of substances hazardous to health (COSHH).
+In case that a mice population is already present, our pest technician will identify the problem and decide what type of eradication method is most suitable and effective.
+At this stage the mice removal and extermination techniques may involve selection of the most appropriate bait traps, their accurate placement, using rodenticides and various trapping solutions.
+We use the most effective traps, including humane traps with electricity or carbon dioxide for quick multiple kills.
+There is a variety of anticoagulant rodenticides First generation (FGARs) and Second generation (SGARs), formulated with food attractants, making them more efficient in terms of the feeding habits of the rodents.